Last Updated on March 30, 2023

-If you live in a studio apartment, dorm, guest house, or other small area, having enough space can be a challenge.
-Every square inch matters.
+If you live in a studio apartment, dorm, guest house, or another small area, having enough space can be a challenge.
+Every square inch matters, of course.

 That means your mattress is taking up about 10-20% of your total space just by itself – which is a fairly significant amount.

 Obviously, you need to sleep on something – the floor won’t cut it.

 The majority of the time, a mattress probably doesn’t bother you too much.
 But what if you have a few friends over?
 What if you need space to work on a temporary project?

 Then, of course, you want as much space as possible.